spiperac/bCTF/README.md

 ## Getting Started

-Installation is dead simple, and you'll have few options.
+Installation is dead simple, and you have few options.
 You can run bCTF from host machine, or a docker.
+Or whatever you came up with.

 ### Prerequisites for host

-If you want to run it on your machine, you'll need:
+If you want to run it on your machine/server, you'll need to install:

 ```
 python3